im in mai blog, postin' bout cats: The Cuteness of Grammatical errors

 Followup: I’ve discussed the LOLCat dialect a bit more recently, so if you’re interested in this phenomenon and the heights it has reached, you might want to read “im in ur programmz, codin in ur dialect”

-Categories: conventional linguistics - language humor - language, computers, and the internet - language usage - the internet -
+Categories: general linguistics - humor - the internet - language usage -